Two Haridwar hate speech case accused summoned by police for questioning

 One of them, former Shia Waqf board chief Jitendra Narayan Tyagi, filed a complaint alleging ‘threat to life from Muslim fundamentalists’.

-The Uttarakhand Police on Tuesday summoned two people named in the first information report filed in connection to the provocative speeches against Muslims at a religious conclave in Haridwar city for questioning, the Hindustan Times reported.
+The Uttarakhand Police on Tuesday summoned two people named in the first information report filed in connection with the provocative speeches against Muslims at a religious conclave in Haridwar city for questioning, the Hindustan Times reported.

 Last week, multiple videos emerged of Hindutva group members and seers calling for violence against Muslims during a “dharam sansad”, or a religious parliament, held in Haridwar between December 17 and December 19.
-The speakers at the event asked Hindus to buy weapons for genocide against Muslims.
+The speakers at the event had asked Hindus to buy weapons for genocide against Muslims.

 After their comments sparked outrage, the police on December 23 filed a FIR against former Shia Waqf board chief Jitendra Narayan Tyagi.
 He had changed his name from Wasim Rizvi after converting to Hinduism on December 6.